 Host characteristics may also make them resistant or tolerant of infection.
 For example, amongst mammals, bats appear to have an unusual tolerance of viral pathogens, possibly because of the high metabolic rate required for flight (Brook and Dobson 2015).
-This means that bats may be less threatened by viral pathogens, but it means that they are potentially reservoir hosts for a range of viral pathogens affecting other species.
+This means that bats may be less threatened by viral pathogens, but it may also mean that they are potentially reservoir hosts for a range of viral pathogens affecting other species.By analogy, in the example of chytridiomycosis, a range of host factors have been demonstrated to affect susceptibility to infection and disease, including the presence of symbiotic bacteria and host immune mechanisms (In Fig. 2, (d) shows a magnified view of the processes of infection within the skin of a frog).

 Environmental and community characteristics

 The ecological community in which a host-pathogen interaction is embedded is critically important in determining whether a pathogen is capable of threatening extinction of the focal host.
 If the community contains reservoir species capable of maintaining the pathogen with limited effect on survival, then there may be a high force of infection even as the focal host declines towards extinction.
-Chytridiomycosis and white nose syndrome are examples of diseases where biotic or abiotic reservoirs play an important role in driving declines.
+Chytridiomycosis and white nose syndrome are examples of diseases where biotic or abiotic reservoirs play an important role in driving declines (In Fig. 2, (e) shows that multiple frog species often share the same aquatic environment and can act as infection reservoirs).

 Unusual environmental conditions may permit pathogens that are normally relatively asymptomatic to produce mass mortality.
 For example, saiga antelope Saiga tatarica in central Asia suffer from occasional mass mortalities – up to 60% of the entire species population – caused by the bacterium Pasteurella multocida (Kock et al. 2018).
 The bacterium is usually present at high prevalence, but infections are essentially asymptomatic.
-Under conditions of high humidity and high temperatures, however, it can cause these mass mortalities.(Sasso et al. 2021)(Wikelski et al. 2004)(de Castro and Bolker 2005)
+Under conditions of high humidity and high temperatures, however, it can cause these mass mortalities.
+Similarly, in the case of chytridiomycosis, environmental temperature and moisture are important factors determining infection dynamics in ectothermic amphibian hosts (Fig. 2 (f)) (Sasso et al. 2021)

+As is evident from several of the examples we have given above, many extinctions due to infectious disease have occurred on islands (Wikelski et al. 2004)).
+There are several reasons why this is the case.
+First, island populations are often small, which means that a factor such as disease that causes decline may lead to extinction due to stochastic factors (de Castro and Bolker 2005).
+Second, island communities are prone to invasions.
+These may be of pathogens themselves, vectors, or hosts capable of acting as reservoirs.
+Third, as is elaborated below, when hosts are exposed to pathogens of which they have no evolutionary experience, they are likely to be particularly severely affected, and the isolation of island species limits their previous exposure to many pathogens.
+Nevertheless, not all emerging pathogen threats are restricted to islands.
+Chytridiomycosis and white nose syndrome are examples of pathogen threats that have occurred on a continental level.

 Emerging and novel pathogens